Holiday planning

 €8.00 families

-students (class) and KlausenCard holders free
+students (class) free entry

 Exhibition or Capuchin Church only